Why Are Surveys Important?

 If you have their contact details, try sending them a text message instead.
 Clients tend to prefer getting contacted at most twice a month by brands, and engaging with them directly gives you instant leverage over other brands.

-You Got Your Responses, Now What?
+You Got Responses from Surveys, Now What?